garethfoote/gfoote/collections/_writing/Common Design Studio - A Cookbook for Planetary Health.md

 types:
   - Case Study
 topics:
+  - Teaching
   - Service Design
-  - Teaching
 date: 2022-05-10
 ---

 My role in this project was organiser, facilitator and speaker.
 I worked closely with designers and educators from London, Barcelona and Melbourne.
-My colleagues and I have been building relationships with overseas partners for many years that involved exchanges to and from the far corners of the planet for a handful of staff and students.
+My colleagues and I have been building relationships with overseas partners for many years that resulted in productive exchanges for a handful of staff and students.
 Before the pandemic forced us online, we decided to create an annual design sprint using remote collaborative tools to expand the participation and give our students the chance to regularly work with emerging designers outside of London.
 The ambitions of the project were to help us and our students understand seemingly intractable, global problems from diverse local perspectives.
 Each year the theme would change but the overall design sprint framework remained.

-This acts as both a case study in running design sprints, the use of service design methodologies in design education and also a loose description of the framework we created, which was designed to be replicated in other contexts.
+This acts as both a case study in running design sprints and also a loose description of the framework we created, which was designed to be replicated in other contexts.
 My colleagues Tobias Revell and Dr Eva Verhoeven [wrote a paper that dives into the pedagogic learning from this project](https://ualresearchonline.arts.ac.uk/id/eprint/14432/).

 ## Theme: Radical Gardening in Urban Spaces